hli226/mvnimpute/README.md

 `data.generation`: generates multivariate normal data with missing and censored values.

-`param.calc`: calculates the complete-case and available-case parameters.
+`param_calc`: calculates the complete-case and available-case parameters.

 `visual.plot`: draws plot showing percentages of missing, censored, and